Get a Free Consultation

 - Diabetes, lupus, or rheumatoid arthritis patients

-In the hands of a thoroughly trained and experienced optometrist, the likelihood of complications in LASIK surgery is very low.
+The likelihood of complications in LASIK surgery is very low in the hands of a thoroughly trained and experienced optometrist.
 However, LASIK surgery is quite complex.
-Therefore, we cannot emphasize enough the importance of choosing an experienced surgeon.
+Therefore, we cannot emphasize the importance of choosing an experienced surgeon.
 An inexperienced or untrained doctor can cause permanent deterioration in your vision.

 In addition, LASIK surgery has some common and temporary side effects.
 Patients often have discomforts such as glare or dry eyes.
 However, these resolve within a few weeks or months.